lusee-night/calibrator_wf/README.md

 ```
 The md5sum for this file is `b5f829b5e2dbef213030a1761fa85b62`.

+This waveform has equal power in every notch of the frequency comb.
+Of course, the waveform can be digitally and analogly manitpulated to ensure the desired response at the surface of the Moon.

 # Generation script

 The generation script is a jupyter notebook [generate_waveform.ipynb](./generate_waveform.ipynb).
 It contains a few self-checks (seed, md5sum, etc) to ensure the waveform generated is the same as in the tagged versions of this repo.